 Critique Options

-Add $69 — for an in-depth, personal critique of your one-page query letter from Chuck Sambuchino, a former longtime Writer’s Digest Books editor and one of the workshop’s former instructors.
+Add $69 — for an in-depth, personal critique of your one-page query letter from Chuck Sambuchino, one of the workshop’s former instructors.
 (This rate is a special event value for Minnesota Writing Workshop attendees only.)
 Registrants are encouraged to take advantage of the specially-priced critique, so they can send out their query letter with confidence following the workshop.
 Also, if you are meeting with an agent at the event, you’re essentially speaking your query letter aloud to them.
 Wouldn’t it be wise to give that query letter (i.e., your pitch) one great edit before that meeting?

 • Romance, women’s fiction, domestic suspense, and young adult fiction (virtual critiques): Faculty member Swati Hegde, an author and freelance editor, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.